tobiasGuta/ParamHunter/README.md

 - **Export Findings (CSV)**: Saves all findings to a CSV file
 - **Clear Findings**: Removes all findings from the table and resets stats
+- **Pause Fuzzing**: Temporarily stops all fuzzing tasks.
+Resume by toggling the Pause button again.
+- **Cancel Fuzzing**: Immediately stops all fuzzing tasks and cancels any in-progress brute force operations.

 ### Stats Bar